by Ellen Landauer

 All these problems are almost always the result of applying training that does not foster the legendary capacity for cooperation for which dogs are known.

-Another factor is the human emotional environment in which a dog lives.
+A most important factor is the human emotional environment in which a dog lives.
 Like children, dogs reflect the hidden agendas of the people they live with.
 This became apparent to me as I endeavored to raise a puppy for the first time with Kevin Behan as my teacher.

 When any pup is raised in harmony with their true nature, that is a rescue dog story.